Farscape: episode guide

 USA: February 28, 2003

-Writer: David Peckinpah
+Written by David Peckinpah

-Director: Geoff Bennett
+Directed by Geoff Bennett

 Moya’s crew track Aeryn to a Scarran border station where they attempt to free her from imprisonment.
 However, Aeryn’s captor, the cunning Jenek, is a force to be reckoned with.
 Noranti releases a contagious disease to keep the ship docked and in quarantine.